 As hackers become more sophisticated in the use of the same data tools and AI technology as those building out IoT systems, the risk of a data breach grows.
-Within a factory and its connected systems, there are a number of locations where a breach can occur:
+Within a factory and its connected systems, there are a number of locations where a illegal access like a breach can occur:

-Lack of standards and protocols in an industry still in its infancy, but growing astronomically, are also hampering coherent security progress.
-The feeling is that IoT service providers as a business community will come together and self-regulate to develop standards and protocols for all development.
-This would eliminate the chance of competing or overlapping “local” protocols and would be most cost effective for the client.
+This would eliminate the chance of competing or overlapping “local” protocols and would be most cost-effective for the client.
 Until then, the lack of standard makes ad hoc security a norm and stresses the capabilities of the client’s existing security system, which may already have its own weaknesses.

-Over 40% of all breaches consist of either malware or brute force attacks.
+According to security experts, over 40% of all breaches consist of either malware or brute force attacks.
 But there are numerous other forms of intrusion as well.
-Because of the number of ways a company’s devices and systems could be accessed, security is viewed as consisting of four tiers; device, communication, cloud and lifecycle management.
-Because of the speed at which the industry has grown, this complicates security solutions as there is no end-to-end out of the box security solution.
+Because of the number of ways a company’s devices and systems could be accessed, security is viewed as consisting of four tiers; device, communication, cloud, and lifecycle management.
+Because of the speed at which the industry has grown, this complicates security solutions as there is no end-to-end, out-of-the-box security solution.

 The setting of basic standards would put a minimum security “floor” under all systems to protect both the companies that purchase the services as well as the providers when deploying systems in companies with inadequate or weak security systems.